It’s hard to ignore all the pets in costume on social media. There’s no end to the crazy costumes for Halloween, Christmas — or any occasion, really.

-You may think your dog is sweeter than a sweet thing on sweet pills when dressed as a bumble bee, but a dog’s lowered head, flat ears and round eyes are actually signaling distress — not delight.
+You may think your dog is the sweetest thing ever when dressed as a bumble bee, but a dog’s lowered head, flat ears and round eyes are actually signaling distress — not delight.

 Many facial expressions we find appealing in dogs are actually signs that they’re uncomfortable.
-If you spot signs of discomfort, then start again from scratch to make sure the dog is happy and willing to dress up.
+If you spot these signs, then start again from scratch to make sure the dog is happy and willing to dress up.

 Other signs your dog feels conflicted or distressed include: